LÉ Ciara: Royal Navy service

 The ship was built as HMS Swallow with the yard number of 991 at the Aberdeen yard of Hall Russell.
 She was launched on 30 March 1984 and completed on 17 October 1984.
-In 1988 she was sold to the Republic of Ireland and renamed LÉ Ciara.
+In 1988 she was sold to Ireland and renamed LÉ Ciara.

 Etymology

 In Irish service, the ship took her name from Saint Ciara, born in Tipperary in the 7th century who, after taking religious vows in her teens, founded a convent in Kilkeary, near Nenagh.
-The ship's coat-of-arms depict three golden chalices which represent the three ancient dioceses among which Tipperary was divided.
-Also featured is a Celtic cross as a representation of the North Cross at Ahenny, County Tipperary.
-The coat of arms incorporates the Tipperary colours of Blue and Yellow as well as the background or field colours of the Tipperary Arms which is Ermine - white with a pattern of black arrowhead shaped points.
+The ship's coat-of-arms depicted three golden chalices which represent the three ancient dioceses among which Tipperary was divided.
+Also featured was a Celtic cross as a representation of the North Cross at Ahenny, County Tipperary.
+The coat of arms incorporated the Tipperary colours of Blue and Yellow as well as the background or field colours of the Tipperary Arms which is Ermine - white with a pattern of black arrowhead shaped points.

 Weapons and equipment

-The ship's principal armament is an OTO Melara 76 mm Compact gun.
-This has a 20 km range and can fire 85 rounds per minute.
-It can be used in both anti-aircraft and anti-ship roles.
-It holds an 80-round magazine that can easily be reloaded by a two-man team.
-There are also two single 20 mm Rh202 Rheinmetall cannons and two 12.7 mm machine guns.
+The ship's principal armament was an OTO Melara 76 mm Compact gun.
+It had a 20 km range and could fire 85 rounds per minute.
+It could be used in both anti-aircraft and anti-ship roles.
+It held an 80-round magazine that could easily be reloaded by a two-man team.
+There were also two single 20 mm Rh202 Rheinmetall autocannons and two 12.7 mm machine guns.

-She is equipped with surveillance equipment and a fishery protection information system which is regularly updated via a satellite link to the Irish Naval Service base at Haulbowline Island near Cobh.
+She was equipped with surveillance equipment and a fishery protection information system which was regularly updated via a satellite link to the Irish Naval Service base at Haulbowline Island near Cobh.

-Ciara has a cruising speed of 25 kn and a sprint speed of 30 kn, making her the fastest ship in the Irish Navy; the crew have nicknamed her "Road Runner" after the speedy cartoon character, which is portrayed on the funnel.
+Ciara had a cruising speed of 25 kn and a sprint speed of 30 kn, making her the fastest ship in the Irish Navy; the crew have nicknamed her "Road Runner" after the speedy cartoon character, which was portrayed on the funnel.

 History

-Throughout her career, LÉ Ciara has been involved in fisheries protection patrols as well as search and rescue missions.
+Throughout her career, LÉ Ciara was involved in fisheries protection patrols as well as search and rescue missions.

 In 2011, the vessel was temporarily taken out of service to address an issue with the hull, and was again kept out of commission for several months in mid-2014 for removal of asbestos.

 On 8 July 2022, LÉ Ciara was decommissioned together with LÉ Orla and LÉ Eithne.

+In April 2024, LÉ Ciara was towed together with LÉ Orla to Belgium to be scrapped.